02 Oct What is a Marital Settlement Agreement?

 Neither spouse should sign an agreement that they are not comfortable with.
 Negotiations should continue until both parties are reasonably satisfied with the outcomes.
 Keep in mind, however, that dragging out negotiations for the purpose of punishing your ex-partner, will not work out in your favor.
 Either party can bail from the negotiations at any time, taking their chances in court.
 If you want to settle, you will need to be willing to negotiate and compromise.

-Seeking legal counsel about the settlement can help you decide what exactly you do not like about the agreement and what your hoping to get out of it.
-Your counsel can help you come up with a counter proposal or negotiate a better proposal on your behalf.
+Seeking legal counsel about the settlement can help you decide what exactly you do not like about the agreement and what you’re hoping to get out of it.
+Your counsel can help you come up with a counter-proposal or negotiate a better proposal on your behalf.

 Why a Family Law Attorney Should Prepare and Review the Agreement